rohitlo/twitter-graph/README.md

 If you wish it to be installed to the system path instead, pass an empty variable `O=` on make targets.

-e.g.
+For example, this will automatically install the required libraries to the user home

     make test

-This will automatically install the required libraries to the user home while
+This will automatically install the required libraries to the system path (if you have access).

     make test O=

-will install required libraries to the system path (if you have access).
 Note that all commands that require a dependency to be installed takes the O= variable on make invocation.